protocol/launchpad/content/en/curriculum/libp2p/core-concepts/index.md

 ![NAT example](nat.png)

 The router is connected to the Internet, and is assigned a public IP address.
-Three devices are connected to the route, which manages the incoming and outgoing data.
+Three devices are connected to the router, which manages the incoming and outgoing data.

 Although this is a great way of avoiding the waste of IP address, it brings a problem, especially in peer to peer networks.
 The only public part of our network is the router, so what happens if a computer from the Internet wants to connect to a specific device in our private network?